Treats migraine headaches. This medicine is triptan. It does not prevent migraines.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using propranolol (Inderal®), or medicine for depression (such as trazodone, Celexa®, Effexor®, Luvox®, Paxil®, Prozac®, Serzone®, Zoloft®).
+- Make sure your doctor knows if you are also using medicine for depression.
+Some of these medicines are amitriptyline, citalopram, duloxetine, escitalopram, fluoxetine, fluvoxamine, olanzapine, paroxetine, trazodone, Celexa®, Cymbalta®, Effexor®, Elavil®, Lexapro®, Luvox®, Paxil®, Prozac®, Sarafem®, Serzone®, Symbyax®, or Zoloft®.

 Warnings While Using This Medicine